 Cost of keeping full-time engineers

-If you choose to create from scratch, you must be willing to employ the services of in-house software engineers and QA test who would maintain and operate the system.
+If you choose to create from scratch, you must be willing to employ the services of in-house ad network software engineers and QA test who would maintain and operate the system.
 They have to ensure maximum uptime and system efficiency.
 At least five employees would be required to manage an ad serving system that manages 500million monthly requests; this would cost over $600,000 in salaries at the average engineering salary of $125k.

 On the positive side, ad exchanges with in-house teams are more likely to achieve more yields and better efficiency.